 Show me the games!

-Xbox 360 actually had fun games for Kinect that I enjoyed playing.
+Xbox 360 had fun games for Kinect that I enjoyed playing.
 I spent hours playing the old exercise game titles like Your Shape: Fitness Evolved and Nike+ Kinect Training.
-I had a lot of fun shouting “Grenaaade!” at Halo: Anniversary Edition (even though it only worked somewhat unreliably), and pod racing and even dancing in Kinect: Star Wars.
-Sure, I looked like a complete idiot doing all of these things but it was really fun nonetheless.
+I’d a lot of fun shouting “Grenaaade!” at Halo: Anniversary Edition (even though it only worked somewhat unreliably), and pod racing and even dancing in Kinect: Star Wars.
+Sure, I looked like a complete idiot doing all of these things but it was fun nonetheless.

 Stares at me constantly, but doesn’t know who I am

-The Xbox’s voice commands and Cortana are not available outside English speaking nations.
-I have to set the console region setting to the United States or Great Britain to use voice commands in English.
+The Xbox’s voice commands and Cortana aren’t available outside English speaking nations.
+I’ve to set the console region setting to the United States or Great Britain to use voice commands in English.
 Unfortunately, changing the region also makes some of your locally purchased games and media unavailable and you can’t make new purchases in a foreign digital store.
 You are more or less stuck with using your correct region and thus locking many players out of any voice interaction and the Cortana voice assistant.

 The Kinect is a constantly listening machine invited into the living room to provide convenience and entertainment.
 Without any games, it doesn’t provide any entertainment, and without working gesture and voice support, it doesn’t offer any convenience either.